mienaikoe/ziyu/Chapters/1-4-Chapter4.md

   If left alone, we calculate that this phenomenon will cause colder temperatures, and decreased precipitation, which will lead to most seasonal crops to go dormant in 30 Tova.
 In 60 Tova, the temperatures and incident light will be low enough to freeze and kill all known crops.
 We advise immediate action to clear the obstruction.
 We will continue to monitor and update you everyday, and would appreciate your advisement on how we can communicate more efficiently in this time.
 ```

 "What is this??"
-I said out loud and then glanced over at the old man to make sure he was still sleeping - he was.
-I could feel my skin getting wet and cold in anxiety. _Kip...
+I murmured out loud, then glanced over at the old man to make sure he was still sleeping.
+I could feel my skin getting wet and cold in anxiety. _Kipnu...
 Melna... what will happen to them?
 Our home.
 The garden...
 And how will the senate receive this?
 They would dismiss me as a lunatic if I interrupt them for something this outlandish.
 If I get sent to Ulukoma, while they prepare for the cold, what will I come back to?_ It was too much to think of.
 I closed my eyes, and I rode the waves of anxiety back down. _I must deliver this message.
 I can think about the future later.
 For now, I'm doing the right thing for all Throngia and that's all I need._ I folded up the letter and put it back in my bag, returning my thoughts to my head and my gaze toward the vast darkness of Ulu.

-"You look like you've seen something you regret," said the man, startling me.
+"You look like you've seen something you regret seeing," said the man, startling me.

-"Pardon me?
-Mind your own business."

-"I know what you're trying to do, Liffa."

-I shot my eyes toward him, and he explained.
+I shot my eyes toward his, gray, washed-out.

+"Pardon?"
+I asked at the edge of my politeness for the day.

+He chuckled, "Kipnu told me you were just like Melna.
+You're far worse."

+"Do you have something to say to me?"

-"Kipnu told me what you're trying to do.
+"He told me what you're trying to do.
 I must say, I was a bit annoyed when I had to reschedule my appointment with him."

 _Damn it, Kipnu._